 - Radiant Heat.
 Radiant heaters heat by sending out infrared rays that heat up all objects they come in contact with—be it floors, tools or a person—and provide an excellent, highly efficient alternative to more traditional garage heaters.
 Radiant heaters are more expensive, however, and often run on natural gas, so you’ll need to weigh their efficiency and warming capabilities against the convenience of a more portable electric garage heater or propane powered unit as well.

-Need to find a pro for your garage heater?Find Pros
+Ready to start your garage heater?Find Pros

 Save Money—Insulate Your Garage or Shop